Going It Alone — Can You Solo Safely?

 But then there are the other things.
 You can't put them in your pack, but they're critically important, nonetheless, rather like Farwell's "other" Ten Essentials.
 Most of them are also important for men who go alone, but I think they're indispensable for solo women.
 Anyway, here's my list:

 Don't Sneak Out the Door.
 Tell someone you trust where you're going and when you expect to return.
 In other words, a solo woman paddler should always file a float plan.
 Then, when she gets home, she should let her contact(s) know immediately.
 This isn't something you can afford to put off till tomorrow.
-If you're already lounging in your La‑Z‑Boy at home you don't want a worried friend telling the authorities that you didn't make back.
+If you're already lounging in your La‑Z‑Boy at home you don't want a worried friend telling the authorities that you didn't make it back.
 Wilderness searches don't come cheap, and SAR resources are often stretched to the limit.
 The upshot?
 More and more agencies will be happy to send you a very big bill if you waste their time.
 So don't.

 OK.
 Filing a float plan can sometimes save your butt in a worst‑case scenario, but it's much better to keep out of trouble in the first place, isn't it?
 And your best friend here is …